NicMcPhee/intro-to-evolutionary-computation/text/_pages/02-simple-search-algorithms.markdown

 four copies of `[1 1]` in `open-states` a couple of times.

-In [the next installment]({% link _pages/03-clean-up-search-implementation.markdown %}) we'll clean some of that up.
+In [the next installment]({% link _pages/03-clean-up-search-implementation.markdown %}) we'll clean a lot of that up, generating a much more useful (but still very simple) search tool.